albertattard/me/README.md

    provided.
 Ideally the delay is provided in the following options, either `###ms` (for milliseconds) or `###s` (for seconds).

-2. Allow for commands to be skipped when the `--skip-commands=<COMMANDS>` is provided.
-If possible, support regular expressions so that multiple commands can be skipped with little effort.
-More than one command input can be provided using the supported format.

-3. Execute the commands from the same directory where the MARKDOWN file is and not from the current directory.
+2. Execute the commands from the same directory where the MARKDOWN file is and not from the current directory.
 The working directory can be overridden using the `--working-directory=<PATH>` command line option.
 The path must be any existing and accessible directory.